bramses/chronology-demo/README.md

 In this step, we'll examine how to:

 1. Read a prompt from a text file
-2. Use prompt to make a completion from the `davinci` engine
+2. Use the prompt to make a completion from the `davinci` engine
 3. Load in two variables and attach them to the same prompt
 4. Create completions with each variable-formatted prompt